adalbertjnr/async_terraform/README.md

 ### The action need to be like this

-**The credentials step below can be modified to autenticate in another cloud providers**
+**The credentials step below can be modified to autenticate in another cloud provider**

 ```yaml
 on: